 (b) the vehicle carries as an identifier a number that is registered in the Written-Off Vehicle Register as the identifier of a vehicle that is a statutory write-off or a repairable write-off, and the registration has not been cancelled.

 [Regulation 3F inserted in Gazette 31 Oct 2003 p.
-4567.]
+4567; amended in Gazette 23 Dec 2005 p.
+6283.]

 4. Inspection for licensing purposes